 New approaches and forms to economic and regional development

 This research team examines the benefits and limitations of different forms and practices of economic development, focusing on the relationships between economic and societal outcomes and the role of firms, organisations and policymakers in shaping these.
 Through understanding these relationships in and across localities, cities and regions, this work aims to support the development of more inclusive forms of economic development and shared prosperity.
-Learning from past behaviours and trends so as to adapt current policy is part of this appreciation of economic development.
 Read more.

 The team is led by: